eficode-academy/istio-katas/setup-introduction.md

 ## Exercise 1

-- Deploy version 1 of the sentences application with kubectl.
-It is located under the `deploy/v1` directory.
+- Deploy the sentences application with kubectl.
+It is located under the `deploy/setup-introduction` directory.

 - Observe the number of pods running.